The 8+1 Rules of Handshake Etiquette

 3. Personal space

 During a handshake, people should face each other so make sure you stand up if you are seated.
-However, maintain a reasonable distance because getting too close could be perceived as overbearing or unnecessarily intimate.
+However, maintain a reasonable distance because getting too close could be perceived as unnecessarily intimate.

 4. Which hand